Understanding Pyramid Schemes, Ponzi Schemes and Network Marketing

 According to the World Federation of Direct Selling Associations – WFDSA), “Pyramid schemes are illegal scams in which large numbers of people at the bottom of the pyramid pay money to a few people at the top.
 Each new participant pays for the chance to advance to the top and profit from payments of others who might join later.”

-In a speech in 1998, Debra A. Valentine, a former General Counsel at the U.S. Federal Trade Commission (FTC), said, “They (pyramid schemes) all share one overriding characteristic: They promise consumers or investors large profits based primarily on recruiting others to join their program, not based on profits from any real investment or real sale of goods to the public.”
+In a speech, Debra A. Valentine, a former General Counsel at the U.S. Federal Trade Commission (FTC), said, “They (pyramid schemes) all share one overriding characteristic: They promise consumers or investors large profits based primarily on recruiting others to join their program, not based on profits from any real investment or real sale of goods to the public.”

-In an article dated 2014, FTC’s Aditi Jhaveri advocates if “income is based mainly on the number of people one recruits, and the money those new recruits pay to join the company — not on the sales of products to consumers”, then, this is a sign that the company is operating a pyramid scheme.
+In an article, FTC’s Aditi Jhaveri advocates if “income is based mainly on the number of people one recruits, and the money those new recruits pay to join the company — not on the sales of products to consumers”, then, this is a sign that the company is operating a pyramid scheme.

 So, where does the confusion stem from?
 From the existence of those that are called “disguised pyramid schemes”.
 These businesses operate in a deceptive way in an effort not to be caught by the authorities.
 Typically, participants are forced to buy large amounts of inventory that they can neither sell nor consume.
 In some other cases, they are expected to purchase worthless products that no other people would buy under normal conditions.
 If these exist, it is obvious that organization members earn money based not retailing the products but merely on people recruited.